elkbreeder/ScoutSlot/README.md

 ScoutSlot is a Slotmachine Game made with Python and PyGame.
 It is optimized to run on a Raspberry Pi 3.
 It can be used in combination with an coin acceptor connected to GPIO pin 18.

-This program is used in combination with a selfmade Slotmachine, which runs a Raspberry Pi 3.
+This program is used in combination with a Selfmade Slotmachine, which runs a Raspberry Pi 3.
-It can be setup for a party, where a player pays for games, but if he wins he doesn't get money, but a free drink at the bar.
 The Slot machine consits of following parts:
 1. Raspberry Pi
 2. Screen